MissingChip/AudioToVisual/README.md

 # AudioToVisual
-A program for taking audio and label files from Audacity exports and adding visual elements from a "Image" folder.
+A program for taking audio and label files from Audacity exports and adding visual elements from an "Image" folder.